TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

 - This tool generates a device manager(DM) Appimage by taking the DM binaries (.xer5f file) as input and generates an appimage containing the input DM binary.
 - The input file location can be mentioned in the `config.mak` file located at {SDK_INSTALL_PATH}/tools/boot/deviceManageAppimageGen/board/@VAR_BOARD_NAME_LOWER
-- The input file name for HSM bin file can be mentioned in the `config.mak` file.
+- The input file name for DeviceManager elf file can be mentioned in the `config.mak` file.
     - `#Input binary name`\n
        `DM_APP_NAME = sciserver_freertos.release.xer5f`\n
 - The output appimage name can be mentioned in the `config.mak` file.